ealvaro/dashboard/README.md

 Dashboard
 =======

-Dashboard is a web application that tracks software installations and updates from tools out in the field.
+Dashboard is a web application that tracks real-time updates and software installations from tools out in the field.

 Stack